 To better support mid-career workers who need to undergo substantive reskilling, the government will provide a training allowance to Singaporeans aged 40 and above who undertake full-time long-form training to partially offset the income loss from taking time off from work.

-This will be made available from early 2025 for eligible individuals who enrol in the following full-time long-form training programmes.
+This has been available since March 2025 for eligible individuals who enrol in the following full-time long-form training programmes.

 (ii) Full-time publicly-funded full qualifications up to undergraduate degree level offered by our Institutes of Higher Learning and Arts Institutions.